kaulc/senior-design-ml/README.md

 This model has 3 layers with 53, 24, and 6 nodes, respectively.

-To run this model locally, create a virtual environment and execute the file using the command python csi_model6.py’.
+To run this model locally, create a virtual environment and execute the file using the command 'python csi_model6.py’.

 This message prints every time the program executes: